Connect with others who understand.

 1. The Anti-Inflammatory Diet

-These diets are high in fresh fruits, vegetables, nuts, whole grains, and extra-virgin olive oil.
+An anti-inflammatory diet, such as the Mediterranean diet, is one of the most popular choices among members of MyPsoriasisTeam.
+Anti-inflammatory diets include some of the best foods for PsA.
+They are high in fresh fruits, vegetables, nuts, whole grains, and extra-virgin olive oil.
 They eliminate foods that may trigger a flare or worsen disease activity.
-Foods to limit or avoid on the Mediterranean or Dash diet plans include saturated fats, refined sugars, and refined carbs, such as white bread.
+Foods to limit or avoid include saturated fats, refined sugars, and refined carbs, such as white bread.

-• Fresh fruits and vegetables — Blueberries, cherries, collards, spinach, kale, Swiss chard, and beet greens all contain antioxidants that can help decrease inflammation.
+• Fresh fruits and vegetables — Blueberries, cherries, collard greens, spinach, kale, Swiss chard, and beet greens all contain antioxidants (plant nutrients that protect cells) that can help decrease inflammation.

-• Olive oil — The cornerstone of the Mediterranean diet, olive oil is loaded with heart-healthy fats and oleocanthal (a component of olive oil), which has similar pain relief properties as nonsteroidal anti-inflammatory drugs (NSAIDs).
+• Olive oil — The cornerstone of the Mediterranean diet, olive oil is loaded with heart-healthy and anti-inflammatory fats.

-• Fish and omega 3s — Fatty fish, such as salmon and mackerel, are high in omega-3s, a type of polyunsaturated fatty acid with anti-inflammatory properties that may help protect people with PsA against heart disease.
+• Fish and omega 3s — Fatty fish, such as salmon and mackerel, are high in omega-3s, a healthy type of fat with anti-inflammatory properties that may help protect people with PsA against heart disease.

-• Whole grains — Whole grains, such as brown rice, whole grain bread, quinoa, barley, and wheat berries, contain fiber, which may also decrease inflammation.
+• Whole grains — Brown rice, whole grain bread, quinoa, barley, and wheat berries contain fiber, which helps regulate blood sugar and may also decrease inflammation.

-• Nuts — Peanuts, almonds, walnuts, cashews, pistachios, and pecans have been linked with lower levels of inflammation in the body.
+• Nuts — Peanuts, almonds, walnuts, cashews, pistachios, and pecans have healthy fats and fiber that may lower levels of inflammation in the body.

 • Beans — High in dietary fiber and protein, beans have significant antioxidant and anti-inflammatory compounds.

 A diet of anti-inflammatory foods, however, may not work for everyone with PsA or prevent someone from developing PsA or psoriasis.
-A 2019 study of 85,000 nurses from the Journal of the American Academy of Dermatology showed that the risk of developing psoriatic disease was equal, whether they ate an anti-inflammatory diet or not.
+A 2019 Journal of the American Academy of Dermatology study showed that the risk of developing psoriatic disease was the same, whether or not participants ate an anti-inflammatory diet.

 3. The Gluten-Free Diet